Alligatoring on Roofs & Coatings

-Cracking of the surfacing bitumen on a bituminous roof or coating on a SPF roof, producing a pattern of cracks similar to an alligator’s hide.
+Cracking of the surfacing bitumen on a bituminous roof or coating on a spray foam roof and produces a pattern of cracks similar to an alligator’s hide.
 The cracks may not extend completely through the surfacing bitumen or coating.
-When left unattended, cracks and splits eventually develops.
+When left unattended, cracks and splits eventually develop.
 Water will enter the roofing system and cause unseen damage in the roof system.
 As the surfacing layer fails, the fiberglass reinforcement underneath is exposed and becomes brittle.
 Membrane failure inevitably follows.

 Moderate